wbcsd/data-exchange-protocol/decisions/log/0034-common-urn-structure-productIDs.md

-# 34. Proposal for a recommended URN structure and allowance for URI's for identifying products
+# 34. Proposal for a common URN structure for identifying products

 Date: 2024-09-10